YukonWRB/AquaCache/README.md

 It integrates the Water Survey of Canada's realtime (5 minute) hydrometric data with published historical daily means, and facilitates the automated import of data from a variety of sources.

 In addition, the package provides functions for the creation and administration of a snow survey database as well as a database intended for instrument maintenance/calibration records.
-The later works with the Shiny application packaged with the WRBcalibrates package, created by the Yukon Department of Environment Water Resources Branch.
+The later works with the Shiny application packaged with the WRBcalibrates package, created by the Yukon Department of Environment Water Science and Stewardship Branch.

 # Installation